AdobeDocs/experience-platform.fr-FR/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 <!---Analytics report suites can be configured for one sandbox at a time.
 To import the same report suite into a different sandbox, the dataset flow will have to be deleted and instantiated again via configuration for a different sandbox.--->

-Dans la liste des suites de rapports disponibles, sélectionnez celle que vous souhaitez importer dans la plateforme et cliquez sur **[!UICONTROL Next]**.
+Dans la liste des suites de rapports disponibles, sélectionnez celle que vous souhaitez importer dans la plateforme et cliquez sur **[!UICONTROL Suivant]**.

 ![](../../../../images/tutorials/create/analytics/select-data.png)